 When I was 14, I spent 3 nights in the hospital fighting for my life with salmonella poisoning.

 Finally, I don’t trust my sleep deprived brain to say things in public!
 Especially on such a prickly issue as birth… Which is why this post has gone through countless edits.
-The longer I spend working on it, the longer it becomes, the more I have to edit… And so it goes until finally I decided to split it up into 3 parts and just get it out the door!
+But the longer I spend working on it, the longer it becomes, the more I have to edit… And on it goes until finally I decided to split it up into 3 parts and just get it out the door!

 Seven weeks ago, a beautiful baby boy called Yiannis made his way from womb to world through my vagina, ‘naturally.’
 And in case you’re wondering, no, that wasn’t the plan, that’s just how it happened.

 When my husband talks about the birth, he says it with a sense of pride, and always finishes with, ‘and no epidural.’
 I’ve even got a new nickname: ‘the beast,’ like a victorious gladiator, exhausted and bloody, but a winner.